 Mercantil.com provides an indexed business directory for over 200,000 companies and over 5,500 business activities.
 Within each industry, the user is able to browse companies, websites, and opportunities.

 Chile's major English language paper, The Santiago Times, offers extensive business coverage focusing on news in finance, economy, and trade as they relate to Chile.

 Regulatory Agency Sites

 The Emerging Market Global Players (EMGP) project, a collaborative effort led by the Columbia Center on Sustainable Investment, ranks multinational enterprises in emerging markets according to the level of foreign assets held.
+The project also works to strengthen international investment by providing educational services, policy analysis, as well as tools and resources through extensive research.
 Reports are listed by country and can be downloaded in PDF.